mesadhan/local-dev-server-setup-scripts/README.md

 # Local dev Server Setup Scripts
 If we work as Cloud or DevOps Engineer core responsibility is to make repetitive jobs automate, so later it saves time effort.
-We can automate thinks using other tools like chef, puppet and most recommend are ansible and terraform.
+We can automate things using other tools like chef, puppet and most recommend are ansible and terraform.

 ## 1. Collections of scripts are,